horia141/jupiter/docs/concepts/journals.md

 # Journals

 A journal is a brief recounting of how a particular day, week, month, or other time period went.
 Journals live in the "journals" view.

 ![Journals](../assets/journals-overview.png)

-## Journals
+## Properties

 Journals are written on a particular _day_ for a particular _period interval_.
 The period can be one of: